 The Times’ Clifford Webb reported on this meeting at the time, detailing Stokes belief that the company wouldn’t shrink its range of marques, and the upcoming Austin Maxi was going to be a world beater.

-Five hundred British Motor Corporation distributors representing the whole Morris, Austin, MG, Wolseley and Riley distribution network crowded into the exhibition hall at Longbridge yesterday for a question and answer session on their future with Sir Donald Stokes, chief executive of British Leyland Motor Corporation.
+More than 500 British Leyland Motor Corporation (BLMC) distributors representing the whole Morris, Austin, MG, Wolseley and Riley distribution network crowded into the exhibition hall at Longbridge for a question and answer session on their future with Sir Donald Stokes, Chief Executive of British Leyland Motor Corporation.

-He promised them a completely new model policy for the next five years under the direction of Harry Webster recently promoted from Standard Triumph to become chief engineer of British Leyland’s volume car division.
-He detailed the changes being made in the long awaited 1500 saloon whose delayed appearance leaves such a gap in the middle of the B.M.C. range.
+He promised them a completely new model policy for the next five years under the direction of Harry Webster recently promoted from Standard-Triumph to become Chief Engineer of British Leyland’s volume car division.
+He detailed the changes being made in the long-awaited 1500 saloon (Austin Maxi) whose delayed appearance leaves such a gap in the middle of the BMC range.

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.